Health Indicator Report of Asthma: Adult Prevalence

 Asthma is a serious personal and public health issue that has far reaching medical, economic, and psychosocial implications.
 The burden of asthma can be seen in the number of asthma-related medical events, including emergency department visits, hospitalizations, and deaths.

-Prevalence of Current Asthma by LHD, Utah Adults, 2011
+Prevalence of Current Asthma by Local Health District, Utah Adults, 2015

 This map was made using an interval break method called "natural breaks" where classes are based on natural groupings inherent in the data.

 Adult Asthma Prevalence by Local Health District, Utah and U.S., 2015